A Note on Sources and Methodology

 4.3 The Arithmetic of Lisbon

 What replaced the touring model was not sentiment but arithmetic.
-The Museu Nacional do Azulejo in Lisbon — Portugal’s most popular museum, housed in a former convent — received 276,209 visitors in 2023 at entry fees in the range of fifteen to thirty euros.
-A medium entry fee of twenty euros at one hundred thousand visitors generates two million euros annually — several times the maximum projected earning from the US touring model, without the logistics of shipping, insurance, or the curation of curatorial relationships across dozens of institutions.
+The Museu Nacional do Azulejo in Lisbon — the most visited museum in Portugal’s national museum network, housed in a former convent — received 276,209 visitors in 2023 at a general admission of eight euros, since raised to ten.
+An entry fee of ten euros at one hundred thousand visitors generates a million euros annually — still multiples of the maximum projected earning from the US touring model, without the logistics of shipping, insurance, or the curation of curatorial relationships across dozens of institutions.

 The case for Lisbon has always rested on more than real estate and visitor projections.
 Portugal’s constitutional framework includes an explicit ban on discrimination based on sexual orientation — embedded at the constitutional level since 2004, not merely as ordinary legislation.
 Portugal legalized same-sex marriage in 2010, five years before the United States.
 The country enacted gender self-identification without psychiatric evaluation in 2018.